|

-We have put together a comprehensive guide with tips, and omnichannel marketing strategies to help you build a successful omnichannel marketing campaign.
+We have compiled a comprehensive guide with tips, and omnichannel marketing strategies to help you build a successful omnichannel marketing campaign.
 Let’s get started.

-Harvard Business Review, along with a major US retail company, conducted a 14-month study to understand the shopping behavior of customers.
+Harvard Business Review and a significant US retail company conducted a 14-month study to understand customers’ shopping behavior.
 They interviewed 46,000 shoppers and found the following:

 The writing was clear on the wall – omnichannel customer experience was no longer an option.
 The retailers had to rethink their customer journeys and find new ways to acquire, engage, and retain customers through positive experiences across multiple touchpoints.